Make Her Feel Welcome with Chic Points

 My 50mm f1.4 is my favorite for my fashion/portrait photography.
 My 70-200mm is also really great though.
 It means you have to be farther from your model, but you’ll still get some sick shots.
 I’ve heard from professionals that the long distance zooms are usually best.posted over 3 years ago

 I love the 50mm lens (with an f.stop of anything 1.8 or below), it’s probably my favorite lens outside of the studio.
-In studio I definitely favor the 85mm for the sharpness, keep in mind it gets you super close to the subject, so the 85mm probably isn’t the smartest to use outside, when you’ll have to be standing feeeeet away from the subject to capture a photo.posted about 3 years ago
+In studio I definitely favor the 85mm for the sharpness, keep in mind it gets you super close to the subject, so the 85mm probably isn’t the smartest to use outside, when you’ll have to be standing feeeeet away from the subject to capture a photo.posted over 3 years ago

 I have a Canon 550D with standard lens (18mm-50mm).
-I don’t know how it use it very well yet, but I think I should study it’s settings in the hopes of capturing better photos.posted almost 3 years ago
+I don’t know how it use it very well yet, but I think I should study it’s settings in the hopes of capturing better photos.posted about 3 years ago

 I think that completely depends on what sort of photos you’re intent on taking, plus it’s always good to have variety. in general a lower f-stop means a wider aperture, which basically means more light comes in—therefore can have a faster shutter speed, which = sharper photos and better functioning in low-light situations. plus, you can get that bokeh effect, which is probably what you want. that being said, lenses with lower f-stops are much more expensive than their counterparts. the 50mm 1.5 lens is about $400, and the 50mm 1.8 is about $100.